Dashboard

 Usage statistics

 Instagram does skew toward a younger audience.
-About 71 percent of U.S. adults ages 18 to 29 use Instagram.
-In fact, 72 percent of teenagers in the U.S. use Instagram as well.
+About 75 percent of U.S. adults ages 18 to 29 use Instagram, compared to 66 percent of adults ages 30 to 49.

 Functionality of the platforms